sh3ngsh3ng/RxSG-telegram-bot/readme.md

 # RxSG Telegram Bot

+## Things to do
+- Clean up bot code to work with heroku env

 ## Introduction
 RxSG Telegram Bot is a telegram bot that provides users with information on drugs.